senthilsns/Design-Patterns/README.md

      The delegation design pattern is a relatively easy way to communicate between two objects through a common interface, protocol in Swift.

+9. Observer

+     Observer pattern, one object notifies other objects of any state changes.